-Right to request that directory information not be made public.
+Right to request that directory information not be released unless otherwise required by agreement.

 - To do so, a student must contact the Office of the University Registrar by the tenth day of class in a semester (or between the first and fifth day of class in a summer session).

 - The non-disclosure of directory information is an all or none option (either it all may be disclosed or none of it may be disclosed).

 - This request will remain in effect until canceled by the student.
-During this time, the directory information will then be treated the same as educational records.
+During this time, the directory information will then be treated the same as protected educational records.